Wrinkle creams: Your guide to younger looking skin

 - Lower doses.
 Nonprescription wrinkle creams contain lower concentrations of active ingredients than do prescription creams.
 So results, if any, are limited and usually short-lived.

 - Side effects.
 Some products may cause skin irritation, rashes, burning or redness.
-Be sure to read and follow the product instructions to limit possible side effects.
+Be sure to read and follow the product instructions to limit side effects.
+It may help to select products that don't cause allergic reactions (hypoallergenic) or acne (noncomedogenic).
+Choose products that offer a consumer hotline in case you have questions.

 - Individual differences.
 Just because your friend swears by a product doesn't mean it will work for you.
 People have different skin types.
 No one product works the same for everyone.